 - Calories in < Calories out = weight loss

 - Calories in = Calories out = weight manteinace

 - Calories in > Calories out = weight gain

-When it comes to lose weight without losing muscle, we can mainly play in two different fields: nutrition and training.
-Only paying attention to nutrition and dieting will give us results, but it's the combination of both what leads to losing weight without losing muscle.
+Only paying attention to nutrition and dieting will give you results, but it's the combination of both what leads to losing weight without losing muscle.

 Do Resistance Training 2-6x week

-In this study, three groups were selected based on their physical activity (low, moderate, high-intensity).
-All subjects were told to do a hypocaloric diet.
-After the study, the group that followed the high-intensity physical activity and hypocaloric diet showed the higher fat loss and mantainement (and slight improvement) of muscle (study).
+In this study, the group that followed a high-intensity physical activity and hypocaloric diet showed the higher fat loss and maintainance of muscle (study).

 Don’t Go Crazy with Training Volumes

-When doing a low-calorie diet, mostly in advanced stages, try to lower your volume load.
-Also, prevent and moderate the volume given to eccentric exercise (e.g: romanian deadlift).
-Eccentric phase has shown to induce large amounts of muscle damage (study)
+Decrease the volume load.
+Prevent and moderate the volume given to eccentric exercise (e.g: romanian deadlift), as it creates large amounts of muscle damage (study)

 Moderate Calorie Deficit